dlops-io/cheese-app-v4/README.md

 - Run `sh docker-shell.sh`

 #### Build and Push Docker Containers to Google Artifact Registry
-Run this step only if you did not build + push images to Google Artifact Registry in our last tutorial.
+Inside the container, run this step only if you did not build + push images to Google Artifact Registry in our last tutorial.
 - cd into `deploy_images`
 - Select Stack
 ```